gordonlui/telemarketing-conversion-prediction/README.md

 ## Overview

+## Overview

-This project predicts whether a customer will subscribe to a term deposit following a telemarketing campaign.
-The final solution uses a tuned **Gradient Boosting Machine (GBM)** model combined with extensive data cleaning, feature engineering, and threshold optimization.
+This project predicts whether a customer will subscribe to a term deposit following a telemarketing campaign using machine learning techniques.
+The solution was developed as an end-to-end predictive modelling pipeline, covering data cleaning, feature engineering, model development, hyperparameter tuning, and threshold optimisation.

+The project was implemented in Python with a strong focus on code quality and reproducibility.
+All preprocessing, feature engineering, modelling, and prediction workflows were modularised into reusable functions with comprehensive docstrings.
+Exception handling and validation tests were incorporated throughout the pipeline to detect data inconsistencies, verify transformations, and improve robustness when working with new datasets.

+After preprocessing the training and test datasets, several feature engineering techniques were applied, including occupation binning, creation of average call duration metrics, cyclical encoding of date variables, one-hot encoding, log transformations, and feature scaling.
+Multiple machine learning algorithms were evaluated, including Logistic Regression, Decision Trees, Random Forests, Neural Networks, and Gradient Boosting Machines (GBM).

-The model achieved an **F1 Score of 0.69814** on the public leaderboard, representing a **28.9% improvement** over the benchmark score of **0.54150**.
+The final model was a tuned GBM with an optimised classification threshold obtained through repeated stratified K-fold cross-validation.
+The model achieved an **F1 score of 0.69814** on the public leaderboard, representing a **28.9% improvement** over the benchmark score of **0.54150**.
+Beyond predictive performance, the project demonstrates best practices in data validation, testing, documentation, and production-ready machine learning development.

 ---